adrianova8/Feature_Engineering/README.md

  # LEVEL 2

  ## Exercise 2
-  - Continue with the sports theme data set you like and apply the main component analysis
+  - Continue with the sports theme data set you like and apply the main component analysis.

 # LEVEL 3